State cases surge by record 3,207; Florida death toll up 43

 An infant has tested positive in every South Florida county.

-More than half of the deaths, 1,588, are residents and staff of long-term care, including 187 in Palm Beach County.
-The rise was 10 in the state in one day and none in Palm Beach County.
+More than half of the deaths, 1,612, are residents and staff of long-term care, including 189 in Palm Beach County.
+The rise was 24 in the state in one day and 2 in Palm Beach County.

-Florida, which is third-most-populous state, is in 10th place, 7 behind Lousiana, according to Worldometers.info.
+Florida, which is third-most-populous state, is in 10th place, 7 behind Louisiana, according to Worldometers.info.

 Florida has 143 deaths per 1 million people compared with the U.S. average of 365 per million.
 New York, which represents 26 percent of the deaths in the nation, has 1,598 per million.
 Worldwide, the figure is 58.4 per million.